Om3rR3ich/CTF-Writeups/Cyber Cooperative 2023/dread_pirate.md

 Networking, as a subject, tends to be greyer than a group of mice (apparently called a 'mischief') covered in gravel on a winter day (i.e. boring).

 However, this challenge, although frustrating, was actually fun to solve.
-It puts the player in a detective role, and challenge feels like an adventure (rather than an endless day at an office, doing the type of work that makes you burn out after a year, which is how most networking related tasks are).
+It puts the player in a detective role, and challenge feels like an adventure (rather than an endless day at an office, doing the type of work that makes you burn out after a year, which is how most networking related tasks feel like).

 In my opinion, the lesson here is that adding backstory (even just a little, like the "nick dread pirate" thing) to challenges makes them much more interesting and rewarding to solve, and also, not to judge a CTF challenge by its category ;)